FarmDyn/documentation/docs/template/manure.md

                     * sum(m_to_herdm(m,m1), v_herdSize(possHerds,breeds,feedRegime,t,nCur,m1)));
 ```

-Furthermore, the monthly excretion of nutrients, NTAN, Norg and P is
+Furthermore, the monthly excretion of nutrients, NTAN (total ammonia nitrogen), Norg (organic nitrogen) and P (phosphorus) is
 calculated, multiplying *v\_herdsize* and *p\_nut2ManMonth*.
 For cows,
 excretion rate depends on animal category, feeding regime and yield
 level.
-For fatteners and sows, excretion depends on animal category and
+For fatteners and sows excretion depends on animal category and
 feeding regime.
 Corresponding parameters can be found in
 *coeffgen\\manure.gms* (not shown here).
 For dairy cows, excretion on
 pasture is subtracted.
 Depending on the stable inventory of a herd, manure excretion can be differentiated by liquid, semi-solid, and solid manure.
-If a herd is set on a straw stables, the manure excretion is split among the different manure types accordingly.
+If a herd is kept in a straw stables, the manure excretion is split among the different manure types accordingly.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/general_herd_module.gms GAMS /nut2ManureM_[\S\s][^;]*?\.\./ /;/)
 ```GAMS